 Relevant Period: January 2, 2008 – May 13, 2016Investors suffered losses due to the concealment of the losses created by various transactions entered into by the Bank and its management in order to artificially inflate its balance sheet.
 The concealment of the losses was done by entering into derivative contracts with third parties and these contracts were neither fully reported on the bank’s accounts nor fully disclosed on the 2009 financial statement.
 The derivative contracts and related documentation were discovered and made public by the new board of the bank at the end of November 2012.
 During the timeframe from January 2, 2009 until November 14, 2012 the stock price dropped from € 33.52 to € 5.11, a loss of € 28.11 per share, a loss of more than 80%.
-There are ongoing criminal investigations, and the Court of Milan is conducting preliminary hearings relating to the actions of certain individuals, after which indictments are expected against Banca MPS and several of its (former) officers (13 in total) for the alleged illegal transaction which caused harm to the company and its shareholders.
-The Bank's former chairman and two other former top executives have already been sentenced to jail in Italy for misleading the regulators in relation to one of the deals.
+On December 15, 2016, DRRT’s clients joined the criminal case against the indicted defendants as civil parties, bringing a claim for their collective holdings of 30 million BMPS common stock.

 Relevant Period: January 2, 2007 – December 31, 2013